hmcts/common-performance/README.md

    ```text
    owasp/owasp-suppressions.xml
    ```
-   *Note:* if CVE suppressions are added, you'll need to repeat steps 1-6 to apply and test the changes.
+   > 📢 **Note:** if CVE suppressions are added, you'll need to repeat steps 1-6 to apply and test the changes.

 ---